edenlabllc/rmk/docs/configuration/secrets-management/secrets-management.md

 might have the following content:

-- `.keys.txt` - the main merged file of all secret keys that SOPS uses.
+- `.keys.txt`: the main merged file of all secret keys that SOPS uses.
-- `rmk-test-deps.txt` - secret key for the `deps` scope.
+- `rmk-test-deps.txt`: secret key for the `deps` scope.
-- `rmk-test-rmk-test.txt` - secret key for the `rmk-test` scope.
+- `rmk-test-rmk-test.txt`: secret key for the `rmk-test` scope.

 A secret key will look like this: